Delphine LaLaurie: Torture and murder of slaves and 1834 LaLaurie mansion fire

 Martineau also recounted other tales of LaLaurie's cruelty that were whispered amongst New Orleans' residents around 1836, saying that (subsequent to the visit of the lawyer) one of LaLaurie's neighbors saw an eight-year-old enslaved girl fall to her death from the roof of the mansion while trying to avoid punishment from a whip-wielding LaLaurie.
 The girl's body was subsequently buried on the mansion grounds.
 Jeanne DeLavigne, in her 1945 account, gave the child's age as 12 years old and named her as Lia (or Leah).
 Later writers elaborated on the case, saying that Lia had been brushing Delphine's hair when she hit a snag, angering LaLaurie to the point that she grabbed a whip and started chasing her.

-According to Martineau, this incident led to an investigation of the LaLauries, in which they were found guilty of illegal cruelty and forced to forfeit nine enslaved people of the household.
-These nine enslaved people were bought back by the LaLauries through an intermediary relative, and thus returned to the mansion.
+According to Martineau, this incident led to an investigation of the LaLauries, in which they were found guilty of illegal cruelty and forced to forfeit nine slaves of the household.
+These nine slaves were bought back by the LaLauries through an intermediary relative, and thus returned to the mansion.
 Similarly, Martineau recounted stories that LaLaurie kept her cook starved and chained to the kitchen stove, beating her daughters when they attempted to feed themselves or others.

-On April 10, 1834, a fire broke-out in the Royal Street mansion, beginning in the kitchen.
+On April 10, 1834, a fire broke out in the Royal Street mansion, beginning in the kitchen.
 When police and fire marshals reached the residence, they found a 70-year-old cook chained to the stove by her ankle.
 The cook later said that she had set the fire as a suicide attempt because she feared being punished, stating that slaves taken to the uppermost room "never came back".

-As reported in the New Orleans Bee of April 11, 1834, bystanders responding to the fire attempted to enter the quarters of those enslaved to ensure that everyone had been evacuated.
+As reported in the New Orleans Bee of April 11, 1834, bystanders responding to the fire attempted to enter the slave quarters to ensure that everyone had been evacuated.
 Upon being refused the keys by the LaLauries, the bystanders broke down the doors to the quarters and found "seven people, more or less horribly mutilated ... suspended by the neck, with their limbs apparently stretched and torn from one extremity to the other", who claimed to have been imprisoned there for some months.